vikhyat/indexable/README.md

 # Indexable

-Rack middleware that that executes javascript before serving pages to crawlers.
+Drop-in Rack middleware that that executes javascript before serving pages to crawlers.

 ### Installation